The paradox of choice, is the idea that having more options can sometimes be a bad thing.

 Co-working spaces give rise to the opportunity for conversations and making new friends… something I don’t get by staying at home.

-The reason I put single in the title is that I think the equation starts to change when you have a partner, and even more-so when you have children.
+This is particularly beneficial while I’m single.
+I think the equation starts to change when you have a partner, and even more-so when you have children.

-- The place you co-work doesn’t need to have dating options; i.e. it could be a small office filled with mainly your same gender
+- The place you co-work doesn’t need to have dating options once you have a partner

-- You’ll be getting a certain amount of social stimulation from your partner (and possibly children), so you need less from the external surrounds
+- You will already be getting a certain amount of social stimulation from your partner (and possibly children), so you need less from the external surrounds

 So there we go.

-I’ll say that it probably took me longer to realise this than it should… but better late than never!
+I’ll say that it probably took me longer to realize this than it should… but better late than never!